 The length of time it will take a company to join the Enterprise Securities Market is influenced by many variables – such as the size and structure of the company, the method of flotation being used, and the complexity of the due diligence process which must be conducted by your advisors.

-It can often take up to three years for a company to fully prepare itself for flotation.
-However, the flotation process itself generally starts around six months before the expected date of admission to the Main Securities Market.
+The amount of time it takes for a company to prepare itself for flotation can vary.
+However, the flotation process itself generally starts around six months before the expected date of admission to the Enterprise Securities Market.